wdi-sg/activerecord-intro/readme.md

 </details>

 <br>
-Additionally we can also find a song by an attribute using `.find_by`:
+Additionally we can also find an artist by an attribute using `.find_by`:

 ```ruby
 Artist.find_by(name: "Elvis Presley")